THE BRIDGESPAN GROUP INTERVIEWS & CULTURE

 - In 2008, the firm redesigned its website in an attempt to provide better knowledge transfer.

 Bridgespan has a board of 11 distinguished trustees whose backgrounds include both the for-profit and non-profit sectors, two of them being Thomas Tierney, Cofounder & Chairman, and Bob Bechek, Worldwide Managing Director of Bain & Company.

 Additionally, Bridgespan also has a Knowledge Advisory Board from which it draws insight and experience to ensure that its research and publishing efforts are guided by a clear understanding of the nonprofit sector.
-The Bridgespan advisors are a group of recognized leaders from nonprofit organizations, philanthropy, and academic institutions, all whom share Bridgespan’s passion for accelerating impact in the social sector.
+The Bridgespan advisors are a group of recognized leaders from nonprofit organizations, philanthropy, and academic institutions, all whom share the firm’s passion for accelerating impact in the social sector.